PearsonEducation/thalassa/README.md

 ## Running from Command Line

-Assuming Redis is installed and running, start the thalassa server with default options:
+Assuming Redis is installed (version >= 2.6 required due to use of EVALHSA command) and running, start the thalassa server with default options:

     ./node_modules/.bin/thalassa-server --debug